jasdips/bulk-rdap/draft-nro-bulk-rdap.md

   "APNIC", "ARIN", "LACNIC", "RIPE NCC", or an agreed-upon string literal for a registry at the national or local level
 * "productionDate" -- a string containing the date and time with the UTC offset ([@!RFC3339]) of the producer, indicating when the bulk data being returned was produced
-* "objectCount" -- a positive number (greater than 0) representing the count of newline-separated data objects following the metadata object, to help clients detect a partial response for a bulk data request
+* "objectCount" -- a positive number (greater than 0) representing the count of data objects following the metadata object, to help clients detect a partial response for a bulk data request

 ## Data

-The metadata object is followed by newline-separated data objects for one or more RDAP object classes.
+The metadata object is followed by data objects for one or more RDAP object classes.
 Beside adhering to the object class definition per [@!RFC9083, section 5] or the specification of a future RDAP object class, each returned object has the following requirements:

 * An "rdapConformance" member ([@!RFC9083, section 4.1]) MUST be included to indicate the RDAP extensions used for constructing the object.